 Craig Okerstrom-Lang, A.S.L.A., is a landscape architect located in Berkshire County.
-His vast business experiences ranges from public to private projects.
-He teaches a variety of programs for the botanical garden including graphic design and business practices.
+His vast business experience ranges from public to private projects.
+He teaches a variety of programs for the Berkshire Botanical Garden, including graphic design and business practices.

 Brad Roeller, B.S., is a private landscape garden supervisor for Altamont Estate in NY.
 He is the former Garden Manager for the New York Botanical Garden and has spent his entire career in horticulture with a focus on sustainable gardening.
 He lectures extensively and instructs at the New York Botanical Garden, Berkshire Botanical Garden and for New England Grows.